sromeroc/checkout-js-sphere2024/README.md

 More information can be found in the [contribution guide](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) for this project.

 Copyright (C) 2019-Present BigCommerce Inc. All rights reserved.
+JR